Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session6.md

 The subflow is the total collection of nodes taht can then be used in a sinmgle workspace

+Finally, the workspace is practically the headquarter as it is the area 'where flows are developed by dragging nodes from the palette and wiring them together', conveyed at, (Anon. n.d.)

 ## Exercises and results
 *What exercises did you complete.
 What results.
 Screen shots and notes*